pgjdbc/pgadba/README.md

 that produces queries and consumes the results.

-This reduces the number of threads needed in the application, since there isn't any need for threads to stand and wait for the database to produce results.
+This reduces the number of threads needed in the application, since there isn't any need for threads wait for the database to produce results.

 This in turn reduces memory footprint and the amount of context switching needed.

-It accomplishes this by letting the programmer send in queries to the library and returning futures, and when the database returns a result it completes the future, either normally or exceptionally if the query had an error.
+It accomplishes this by letting the programmer send in queries to the library and returning futures.
+When the database returns a result it completes the future, either normally or exceptionally if the query had an error.

 ## Structural improvements over JDBC